iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 the material.
 You create *commits* and maybe *push* them in to your own fork while working.
 You also run the tests with `lein midje` to see if they pass.

 When you want your answers graded, you push all of your work with `git push`.
 You then go to Github and send a *pull request*.
-We will run the tests on our computer and see the code.
-Your points will be announced on the comment thread of the pull request and the pull request will be closed.
+At this point, [Travis][Travis] kicks in.
+It runs the tests for your code and then comments on the pull request whether the tests passed or failed.
+A link is also provided to see the nitty-gritty details.

-If you didn't get all the points and want to try again, you are free to do so.
-Just make modifications to the code, create a commit, push and open a **new** pull request.
-We once again run the tests and see the code.
-You will be informed about the **new** points that you got.
+If you didn't get all the tests to pass on the first go, don't worry, you can try again.
+Just make modifications to the code, create a commit, and push.
+The pull request will be updated, Travis will rerun the tests and a new comment about the build status will be posted.
+You can keep trying as many times as you want.

+We read the pull requests now and then and sometimes comment on the code.
+You should also check your pull requests to see if something needs to be fixed before points can be awarded.
+If all tests passed and everything looks good, we will announce your points on the comments and close the pull request.
+After the deadline, all the pull requests will be closed, and you will get points for those exercises that you succesfully completed.

 ### Tell us who you are